Yorick-06/SimpleResources/README.md

 This will force all fields of type String in your class to get serialized by the non-empty string codec.
 The second method
 ```
-codecBuilder.withCodec(Codec<V> codec, String... fieldIds)
+codecBuilder.withCodec(Codec<?> codec, String... fieldIds)
 ```
-Can be used to specify codecs based on the field id, this is useful if fields of the same class use different codecs or if  The best example is any list codec, since using the previous method would serialize all lists with the same codec.
+Can be used to specify codecs based on the field id, this is useful if fields of the same class use different codecs.
+The best example is any list codec, since using the previous method would serialize all lists with the same codec.
 This works fine if you have lists with the same type parameters
 ```
 public final List<Item> myItems = List.of();